kotaid/Social-media-app/README.md

 # Sociopedia

-This is a simple, Full Stacj social meida application.
+This is a simple, Full Stack social media application.

 ## Features